geraldinepascal/FROGS/README.md

             <tool file="FROGS/app/normalisation.xml" />
         </section>
         ...
+    Note:
+        <tool file="FROGS/app/upload_tar.xml" /> is no more working in galaxy version 16.XX and later.
+Prefer to add tar datatype.

 ### 7. Set memory and parallelisation settings
     If you have more than one CPU, it is recommended to increase the number of CPUs used by tools.